MMCodeMM/My100daysChallenge/Day1/Day1.md

 I installed all my tools and i ready to go

--Sing up GitHub
+- Sing up GitHub

--Installed GitHub
+- Installed GitHub

--Link the GitHub on Vs code
+- Link the GitHub on Vs code

--make the folder and flie
+- make the folder and flie

--learn how to use GitHub desktop to upload files
+- learn how to use GitHub desktop to upload files